yuanze-lin/REVIVE/README.md

 ```

 ## Citation
-Please cite our paper if you find these codes help you!
+Please cite our paper if you find our code help your research!

 ```
 @article{lin2022revive,